Wattamolla, Royal National Park Sydney, New South Wales © Filippo Rivetti, Destination NSW

-At the apex of Sydney's stunning Northern Beaches is Palm Beach, just over an hour drive from the centre of the city.
+At the apex of Sydney's stunning Northern Beaches is Palm Beach, which sits on a narrow peninsula surrounded by golden sand and sparkling water.
 Take a coffee stop on the way up at The Boathouse, a wooden cottage right on the water where you can try the buttermilk scones with fresh strawberries with your caffeine hit.
-Once at “Palmy”, as the locals know it, take a swim at the unspoilt beach or climb to Barrenjoey Lighthouse.
-The Barrenjoey Head Aquatic Reserve walk to the lighthouse starts with a stroll along a small patch of beach, where jetskis create swirls of whitewash in Pittwater.
+Once at “Palmy”, as the locals know it, take a swim at the beach or climb to Barrenjoey Lighthouse.
+The Barrenjoey Head Aquatic Reserve walk to the lighthouse starts with a stroll along a small patch of beach, where jet skis create swirls of whitewash in Pittwater.
 When the track curls inland you can choose to go straight ahead on the Service Road or take the steeper, shorter Smugglers Track.
 Halfway up you get an amazing view back along the twin crescents of Palm Beach and Pittwater that bracket the lush headland.

 Royal National Park

-A one hour drive south of the city centre, the Royal National Park offers 15 hectares (37 acres) of thick bush, clifftop walks and hidden swimming spots.
-Walk the beginning section of the 26 kilometre (16 mile) Coast Track, where the traditional owners – the Dharawal people – used to gather on rocks and create art.
+The Royal National Park offers 15 hectares (37 acres) of thick bush, clifftop walks and hidden swimming spots.
+Walk the beginning section of the 26-kilometre (16-mile) Coast Track, where the traditional owners – the Dharawal people – used to gather on rocks and create art.
 Nearby you can see engravings that are more than 1000 years old, find shell middens and discover Depression-era cave dwellings where hard-up locals used to live.
 In whale watching season (May to November) the cliffs are a great places from which to spot humpback whales as they head along the coast.
 You can finish off with a dip at Garie Beach.

-The Blue Mountains are just under a two hour drive west of the city and offer forest walks through ancient trees and ferns, the famous Three Sisters rock formations at Echo Point Lookout, and fabulous food.
+The Blue Mountains offer forest walks through ancient trees and ferns, the famous Three Sisters rock formations at Echo Point Lookout, and fabulous food.
 Stop in Medlow Bath for a high tea at the opulent Hydro Majestic Hotel, which underwent a massive makeover in 2015 and now offers excellent tea and cakes in its Art Deco surrounds.
 Have lunch at historic Lochiel House, a fine diner in a historic coach house where you can lunch on steak tartare or grilled octopus.
 On the way back to Sydney, take the back road, the Bells Line of Road, and call in at Bilpin Cider Co, where you can sample the local brew made from fruit grown in the surrounding valley.

-The New South Wales Southern Highlands is a region of rural townships set among rolling hills and state forest just a one hour drive south-west of the centre of Sydney.
+The New South Wales Southern Highlands is a region of rural townships set among rolling hills and state forest.
 At Bowral visit the Bradman Centre, a cricket museum in honour of Australia's most famous player, Sir Donald Bradman.
 Shop for antiques at Dirty Janes, a vintage market, or grab a bite at the Mill Café in a huge old building with a giant cockatoo mural on the wall.
-In Berrima, day trippers congregate at the historic sandstone Surveyor General Inn, built in 1834.
+Dine on delicious modern Thai food at Paste in Mittagong, or head to Berrima, to browse the shops and enjoy a drink at the historic sandstone Surveyor General Inn, built in 1834.